icoloma/queue4gae/README.md

 ```

-Subclasses of `CursorTask` must provide with a `runQuery()` method that receives a Cursor instance (may be null), launches a query and starts processing results.
-This method should periodically check queryTimeout() to notice if the query is close to exceed the 30-second limit, and in that case return the current Cursor value.
-As long as the value returned is not null (and if the current task execution is still below the 10-minute limit) `runQuery` will be executed again with the last known Cursor to continue where it left off.
+You can use any persistence framework as long as it supports native AppEngine Cursors.
+This example uses <a href="https://github.com/icoloma/simpleds">SimpleDS</a>.

+Subclasses of `CursorTask` must provide with a `runQuery()` method that will be invoked
+to process results starting with the provided cursor, if any.
+This method must check `queryTimeout()` at the beginning of each iteration to check that we are not close
+to the 30-second timeout, in which case it should exit and return the current Cursor.
+As long
+as the method returns a non-null Cursor (and if we are still below the 10-minute limit)
+`runQuery` will be invoked again to continue processing results.

-After 10 minutes, the task will be posted again to the queue with the last known Cursor value.
+After 10 minutes, the task will be re-submitted again to the queue with the last known `Cursor` value.
 This process will be repeated until `runQuery` returns null.

-Notice that this example checks if the mail has been already sent, since all AppEngine tasks must be idempotent.
+Notice that this example still checks if the mail has been already sent, since all task implementations must be idempotent.

 ## Task names

-Just like AppEngine, in Queue4Gae you can specify a task name:
+You can specify a task name:

 ```Java
 queueService.post(new MyTask().withTaskName("foobar"));
 ```

-This task name will be used the first time (where tombstoning applies as usual) but it will be cleared for subsequent executions.
-For example, if your task has to process one billion rows the task name will only be applied to the first execution (and until we reach the 10-min timeout).
-After this timeout the `CursorTask` will clear the task name and re-submit itself again.
+This task name will be used the first time (where tombstoning rules are applied) but it will be cleared for subsequent executions.
+For example, a task that must process one billion rows will apply the task name only to its first execution (and until the 10-min timeout is reached).
+After this execution the task name will be cleared before re-submitting the task again.

 ### Testing